Pender Island Rentals

 When a suitable home is found you will be required to submit an application.
 I will perform reference checks and a credit check and review the application.
 The information on the applications of all candidates may be discussed with the home owner.
 If your application is successful you will enter into a tenancy agreement, provide a deposit (50% of one month's rent and if you have a pet the damage deposit will be an additional 50% of one month’s rent - totalling a full month's rent for damage deposit).
 Prior to you moving in you will be required to participate in a condition inspection report.

-Please call Charmaine to discuss the details of any properties.
+Please text Charmaine to discuss the details of any properties.